05 - Infrastructure as Code (Dedicated)¶

 style ST fill:#FFF3E0

-style DNS fill:#E3F2FD flowchart LR
+style DNS fill:#E3F2FD flowchart TD

 A[Bicep template] --> B[App Service Plan B1]